Licensing Act 2003

 in all cases prominently at or on the premises to which the application relates where it can be conveniently read from the exterior of the premises.
 In the case of a premises covering an area of more than fifty metres square, a further notice in the same form and subject to the same requirements every fifty metres along the external perimeter of the premises abutting any highway.

-You must also advertise by publishing a notice in a local newspaper or, if there is none, in a local newsletter, circular or similar document.
-You must circulate it in the vicinity of the premises on at least one occasion during the period of ten working days.
-This must start on the day after the day on which the application was given to the relevant licensing authority.
+You must also advertise by publishing a notice in a local newspaper or, if there is none, in a local newsletter, circular or similar document, circulating in the vicinity of the premises on at least one occasion during the period of ten working days starting on the day after the day on which the application was given to the relevant licensing authority.

 Who are the "responsible authorities"?